BrainLesion/GlioMODA/README.md

 pip install brainles-preprocessing
 ```

-Alternatively, if you have the full set of MRI modalities (T1, T1c, T2, FLAIR), you can use glioma-specific preprocessing functions from the [BraTS Orchestrator](https://github.com/BrainLesion/BraTS).
+Alternatively, if you have the full set of MRI modalities (T1, T1c, T2, T2-FLAIR), you can use glioma-specific preprocessing functions from the [BraTS Orchestrator](https://github.com/BrainLesion/BraTS).
 Install with:

 ```bash